Inedia: Hinduism

-Some Hindu religious texts contain accounts of saints and hermits practicing what would be called inedia, breatharianism or Sustenance through Light in modern terms.
+Some Hindu religious texts contain accounts of saints and hermits practising what would be called inedia, breatharianism or Sustenance through Light in modern terms.
 In Valmiki's Ramayana, Book III, Canto VI, an account of anchorites and holy men is given, who flocked around Rama when he came to Śarabhanga's hermitage.
 These included, among others, the "...saints who live on rays which moon and daystar give" and "those ... whose food the wave of air supplies".
-In Canto XI of the same book a hermit named Māṇḍakarṇi is mentioned: "For he, great votarist, intent – On strictest rule his stern life spent – ... – Ten thousand years on air he fed..."
+In Canto XI of the same book, a hermit named Māṇḍakarṇi is mentioned: "For he, great votarist, intent – On strictest rule his stern life spent – ... – Ten thousand years on air he fed..."
 (English quotations are from Ralph T. H. Griffith's translation).

 Paramahansa Yogananda's 1946 book Autobiography of a Yogi details two alleged historical examples of breatharianism, Hari Giri Bala and Therese Neumann.

 There are claims that Devraha Baba lived without food.

+Some breatharians claim that humans can be sustained solely by prana, the vital life force in Hinduism.
+According to Ayurveda, sunlight is one of the main sources of prana, and some practitioners believe that it is possible for a person to survive on sunlight alone.